yuvraj24/react-native-picker-calendar-view/README.md

 * *Supports custom week view in calendar.*
 * *Supports complete custom header view in calendar.*
 * *Flexible component can be used within any view like bottom sheet etc.*
-* *Can be used as a simple date picker view for any usecases.*
+* *Can be used as a simple date picker view for any use cases.*
-* *Supports restricting user to select betwwen minimum date & maximum date only for validation.*
+* *Supports restricting user to select between minimum date & maximum date only for validation.*
 * *Allows to change arrow images for left and right navigation.*

 <br>